CosmWasm/docs-deprecated/docs/getting-started/intro.md

 [Editing a Contract](./editing-escrow-contract) will apply your (newly acquired) Rust skills to make some changes to a sample contract.

 [Deploying to Testnet](./first-demo) is a simple demo that builds on the above sections and walks you through, step by step, taking your custom contract, deploying it to a testnet, and executing it.
 This will show you not just the internals of the contract, but how to use it from the outside.

+## Video Version

+The coding sections for smart contracts are also available as a [series of videos, leading you through the code structure](https://vimeo.com/showcase/6671477).